Aeroluna/LunaCoopMod/README.md

 Some console skins were missing for commanders.
 Many commander have corresponding voice packs, why not use them?

+- Added short descriptions for every commander on the commander selection screen.

+Taken from starcraft2coop.com

 - Added Shield Batteries to Artanis, Vorazun, Alarak, and Fenix.
 - Increased Shield Battery range by 2.